angathanga7878ochalla/template-markdown/README.md

 a kingdom call DUUNG-NYUDOLA the largest kingship in our tribe of anyuak tribe,am the last born among my sibilings. we are five in total(children).

-To cut the story short ,currebtly am living in Kenya as a refugee in kalobeyei settlement,finish high school in kakuma in 2019 and now am under training at iTALANTA ACADEMY in Kakuma specialized as software developer
+To cut the story short ,currently am living in Kenya as a refugee in kalobeyei settlement,finish high school in kakuma in 2019 and now am under training at iTALANTA ACADEMY in Kakuma specialized as software developer